splashkit/the-programmers-field-guide/src/content/docs/book/part-3-programs-as-concepts/2-abstraction/5-wrap-up/1-lights.md

 title: Light Simulator
 ---

 Below is my version of the code for the light simulator.
+I have used [Auto-Implemented Properties](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/auto-implemented-properties) for X and Y as we do not need special control over these fields.

 ```cs
 using SplashKitSDK;